douglas-gibbons/otto/src/assets/docs/quickstart.md

 Selecting the "ws" protocol will cause an error on the [secure otto site](https://otto.zenly.xyz/), as your browser won't allow insecure connections from a secure page.

 However, otto also runs from [http://otto.zenly.xyz/](https://otto.zenly.xyz/), where you _can_ make insecure connections.
 Otto itself does not store or transmit your MQTT connection information.
-This is transmitted direct from your browser, so take necessary precautions to ensure you don't leak credentials over the internet.
+This is transmitted direct from your browser, so please take necessary precautions to ensure that you don't leak credentials over the internet.